nathanchau/make/README.md

 - Have to refactor this code at some point
 - After this - planes, then done building for a bit, then interaction triggers, then painting and styling
 - [ ] Can do stylistic fog for fun
-- [x] Use github readme as to-do list?